Meals for Road Trips: Easy Ideas for Athletes

 Consuming protein is important for athletes, as it has many important roles in the body.
 Protein is important for helping athletes to build and repair lean muscle mass.

 Athletes are encouraged to spread their protein intake throughout the day with meals and snacks to support their sports nutrition needs (1).
-It is important for athletes to consider ways they can add protein to their road trip meals.
+Thus, athletes should consider ways they can add protein to their road trip meals.

 Easy Meals for Road Trips

-Now that you understand the components for building a healthy meal for athletes, let’s explore breakfast and lunch meal ideas that athletes can enjoy on road trips.
+Now that you understand the components for building a healthy meal for athletes, let’s explore easy meal ideas that athletes can enjoy on road trips.

 Road Trip Breakfast Ideas for Athletes